 - Hosting the Maawandoo'itiwin Language Gathering in celebration of 2019 UN's International Year of Indigenous Languages (2019)

-Join us as we help guide and support the Library's ongoing decolonization and reconciliation efforts through meaningful discussion at IAC consultation meetings.
+Join us as we help to guide and support the Library's ongoing decolonization and reconciliation efforts through meaningful discussion at IAC consultation meetings.

-INDIGENOUS ADVISORY COUNCIL (IAC) MEETINGS:
+INDIGENOUS ACTION COUNCIL (IAC) MEETINGS:

 Miigwetch / Thank you

 Join at any time!
 Click here to complete the registration form online.

 The Library also has a YOUth Action Council.